Last Update: November 25, 2024

 The Horizon T101 is a walking treadmill with a step-up height of just over 7 inches.
 The T101 is affordable and has a lifetime warranty on the frame and motor.

-The Horizon T101’s console is simple, so you can get on and get to training.
-The console has quick adjust buttons for the speed and incline, but you can also use the Easy Dial controls instead.
+The Horizon T101’s console has quick adjust buttons for speed and incline, but you can also use the Easy Dial controls.
 These dials spin forward or backward at the swipe of your hand to adjust the treadmill settings.
 Horizon has some of the fastest speed and incline transitions.
-The Easy Dial controls cap the end of stability handles that also have pulse grips for heart rate training.

 The T101 folds compactly when not in use.
 It uses Horizon’s FeatherLight Folding mechanism to softly lower the deck when you are ready to train again.
-This frame and the motor are covered by lifetime warranties.
-It’s a budget treadmill with a lot of value for walkers.
+Lifetime warranties cover the frame and motor.
+We are pleased with this warranty for such a nice and affordable treadmill.

 + PROS